gauravgowda10/cppGoogleQueryProcessor/hw2/bugjournal.md

 -

 ## C) How you fixed the bug and why the fix was necessary
 - I was incorrectly casting the SearchResult* result to (LLPayload_t) when I really should have been storing a pointer to it as (LLPayload_t*) &result.
+I neglected read the description of the LLPayload_t type definition.
+In this case it makes more sense to be storing a pointer to my struct pointer and not the struct pointer itself.